If you’re planning a vacation to Tybee Island, here are a few ideas to make the most of every moment on this incredible island.

 Pack a cooler and head to Tybee Island Marina for an afternoon cruise and find a quiet spot to anchor for a spectacular sunset.
 Order a chilled shrimp-cocktail from Marlin Monroe’s or a pizza to-go from Lighthouse Pizza and spread out on a blanket in the sand for the perfect picnic.
 Don’t forget the wine!

-After a late wake up call, rent bike gear at Fat Tire bike rentals and cruise down to Strand Avenue to Fannie’s on the Beach and sip Mimosas and Bloody Marys on the upper deck.
+After a late wake up call, rent bike gear at Tim’s Bike & Beach Gear and cruise down to Strand Avenue to Fannie’s on the Beach and sip Mimosas and Bloody Marys on the upper deck.
 In the mood to linger?
 Walk downtown Tybee and explore the eclectic assortment of shops on Strand Avenue.
 Up for some action?
 Head over to Sea Kayak Georgia to spend the afternoon paddling through Tybee’s creeks and marshes.
 Or, just find a great spot on the beach for some rest and relaxation!

 Ladies, look no further than Mermaid Cottages for your Girlfriend Getaway.
 These charming, colorful cottages will unwind the worries of the week and play host to a fabulous weekend on Tybee.

-Rent electric cars for the day from Tybee Cruisers and let the shopping begin!
+Rent golf carts for the day from Tybee Golf Cart Rentals and let the shopping begin!
 Seaside Sisters is a unique coastal boutique filled with great collectibles and fabulous gifts.
 Take advantage of dozens of local art galleries and shops just up the road, ready to be explored.
 Bring home an oyster shell picture frame or blown glass and shell wind chime.

 Up for a cocktail-hour extravaganza?
-Start at Dolphin Reef for Pirates Punch, followed by a Mango Margarita at A-J’s and top it off with a pitcher of Social Sangria at Tybee Island Social Club, where the ladies can feast on the ‘love me tender’ duck or orange pork tacos for dinner.
+Start with a Mango Margarita at A-J’s and top it off with a pitcher of Social Sangria at Tybee Island Social Club, where the ladies can feast on the ‘love me tender’ duck or orange pork tacos for dinner.
 Be sure to call Crab Cab if you need a ride home!

 Walk to breakfast at the Sugar Shack for a traditional dish of eggs, pancakes and bacon and then head to the beach with your books and beach chairs for a little rest from the night’s activities.
 Everyone may need a little nap!

 Check-in to a cabin at River’s End Campground and RV Park or stay at a local B&B for an eco-friendly vacation.
-Rent bikes from Tim’s Beach Gear or Fat Tire bike rentals to explore the layout of the Island.
+Rent bikes from Tim’s Beach Gear to explore the layout of the Island.
 Pick up kayaks from North Island Surf and Kayak or Sea Kayak Georgia and discover the Island’s intricate creeks and marshes.
 Take a late night stroll along the beach by the light of the moon to watch nocturnal sea life at its best!

 For a light breakfast and fresh coffee, Tradewind’s Ice Cream and Coffee provides a delicious combination of both.
 For lunch, sample the Spicy Tuna Tacos or the Fried Green Tomato BLT at Sundae Cafe or head to The Crab Shack for their famous Deviled Crab.
 Find live music and dinner at Sting Ray’s, where the Tybee Fisherman’s Platter is loaded with fresh shrimp, crab, fish and oysters (it’s enough for two!).